Thermal Mapping

 Analyzing Thermal Maps

 Annotations, measurements, and issues work great with Thermal Maps.
-Annotations can be used to mark problem areas like the locations of offline or deficient solar panels.
+Annotations can mark problem areas, such as the locations of offline or deficient solar panels.
 Measuring tools can approximate the scale of water damage on a roof when estimating repair costs.

 image-20231009-184815.png